 Winter clothing is bulkier than summer clothing, so you may need a larger suitcase for cold weather travel.
 My wife simply wears her bulkiest clothes on the plane so that she can reduce the amount of suitcase space needed.

 Make sure your suitcase is expandable, and has several pockets inside and outside, and that the handle and roller wheels are durable enough for rough handling.
 I don’t carry expensive, branded suitcases.
 It’s not my style and I prefer to blend into the scenery instead of standing out.

-Along with a functional, maybe slightly battered suitcase, my travel gear includes well-worn, neutral colored clothing (khaki, cream, brown, green) for daytime use.
+Along with a functional, slightly battered suitcase, my travel gear includes well-worn, neutral colored clothing (khaki, cream, brown, green) for daytime use.
 I don’t wear designer clothes because I’m not trying to make a fashion statement.
 Nor am I trying to call attention to myself in any way.
-Sometimes my favorite travel clothing - shirts, socks, and underwear - are near the end of their lives and I’ve been known to trash them at the end of my trip.
+Sometimes my favorite travel clothing - shirts, shorts, socks, and underwear - are near the end of their lives and I’ve been known to trash them at the end of my trip.